 The cinema tickets are 6 euros each.
 Food and drink are available to buy or bring in yourself.

-10. Ride the Javea Tourist Train
+10. Ride the Javea tourist train

+The tourist train is such a fun way to see Javea!
 Locals and tourists have coined this train the ‘Jávea tourist train’.
 It’s one of the coolest experiences you to try in Jávea!

 Javea tourist train tickets cost €4 for adults and €2.50 for children.
 In the summer, the train operates from June till September.
 We’ve added the itinerary and timetable to our Javea tourist train article.

+If you’re into golf, you’ll love the courses around Javea.
 Javea is home to some excellent golf courses and driving ranges in the area and would be an ideal location for a golfing holiday.
 I highly recommend playing in the spring or autumn time, as the weather will be cooler to play outside.

 We’ve written up about some of the golf courses near Javea to give you options to choose from, click any below to read more about them in our guide: